-If your website and content planning need more focus, then take a look at my article: 6 Crucial Preparations for Your New Small Business Website.
+If your website and content planning need more focus, then take a look at my article: 6 Crucial Requirements to Start a Successful Website.

-And if you’re ready to take your business to the next level, click here to start your website now.
+And if you’re ready to take your business to the next level, click here to get your website discovery call now.

 Together, we can…

 - Improve your company’s branding and image…

 - Create a responsive, user and mobile-friendly website experience…

 - Better your Google listing…

 - Attract your perfect customer with a gorgeously appealing “gift” they cannot wait to rip into…